Kyiv Day and Night: Oleksandr Ozolin

-The last soundtrack titled "S.M.I.L.A" covered by Oleksandr Ozolin and released on September 12, 2017, through the channel.
-It is loosely inspired by a town Smila, in Cherkasy Oblast.
+The last track, titled "S.M.I.L.A", was covered by Oleksandr Ozolin and released on September 12, 2017, through the channel.
+It is loosely inspired by the town Smila, in Cherkasy Oblast.

 Oleksandr posted to social network for assistance in songwriting.
-He find his suit lyrics by a physics teacher Oleh Mykhailovych, near the city.
+He got his lyrics from a physics teacher Oleh Mykhailovych, near the city.
 Oleksandr described that event: "When I read the letter, I immediately realized: this is it!
 I have loved hip-hop since childhood and the music written by our friend, the soloist of the band Cardiomashine Max Lysenko.
 In general, the song came out in my style.
 Which, I hope, will appreciate the young people."

 The music video features Oleksandr with Albina Pererva and her on-screen husband Oleksandr Volodymyrovych.
 The trio then wander in different locations, including in basketball pitch, public places and roads.
 The video shows a group of youth.
 In the last scene, Oleksandr signals his friends by whistling and stands on the road as their bus is stationed behind them.
 The song also marks Oleksandr's appearance in the series.

 Other tracks

-These soundtracks performed by various artists.
+These tracks were performed by various artists.